 The European Association for Coal and Lignite – EURACOAL – is the umbrella organisation of the European coal industry.
 The association can trace its roots back to 1952 when the Comité d’étude des producteurs de charbon d’Europe occidentale (CEPCEO) was established.
-EURACOAL evolved in 2002 from the European Solid Fuels’ Association – CECSO – after the expiry of the Treaty establishing the European Coal and Steel Community.
+EURACOAL evolved in 2002 from the Comité Européen des Combustibles Solides (CECSO) after the expiry of the Treaty establishing the European Coal and Steel Community.
 See History for more information.

-EURACOAL has 27 members including national coal associations, importers associations, research institutes and individual companies.
-Representatives at EURACOAL meetings come from 20 countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Finland, Germany, Greece, Hungary, Italy, the Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Turkey, Ukraine and the United Kingdom.
+EURACOAL has 25 members and observers including national coal associations, research institutes and individual companies.
+Representatives at EURACOAL meetings come from 14 countries: Bosnia-Herzegovina, Bulgaria, Czechia, Germany, Greece, Hungary, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Turkey and Ukraine.

-EURACOAL’s mission is to highlight the importance of coal within the EU to security of energy supply, to energy price stability, to economic added value and to environmental protection.
-EURACOAL seeks to be an active communicator, with the aim of creating an appropriate framework within which the European coal industry and coal consumers can operate.
+EURACOAL’s mission is to highlight the importance of coal to security of energy supply, energy price stability, economic added value and environmental protection.
+EURACOAL seeks to be an active communicator, with the aim of creating an appropriate framework within which the EU coal industry and coal consumers can operate.

 - Energy and Environment Policy Committee